kenanwang/username.github.io/resources.md

 Jordan Peterson's guide to [writing essays](https://docs.google.com/viewer?url=http://jordanbpeterson.com/wp-content/uploads/2018/02/Essay_Writing_Guide.docx) explains why and how to write essays.

+David Perell translates writing into the 21st century, follow his [twitter](https://twitter.com/david_perell).

 ## Machine Learning

 Learning the field of Machine Learning has been rewarding and challenging.
 Here are some useful resources:

-https://learnpythonthehardway.org/ follows the philosophy that the hard way is the easy way.
+["Learn python the hard way"](https://learnpythonthehardway.org) follows the philosophy that the hard way is the easy way.
 They're right.

-https://elitedatascience.com/primer provides a broad framework for data science.
+[A primer](https://elitedatascience.com/primer) that provides a broad framework for data science.

-https://machinelearningmastery.com/ teaches machine learning with a similar philosophy to learning python the hard way.
+[machinelearningmastery.com](https://machinelearningmastery.com) teaches machine learning with a similar philosophy to learning python the hard way.

+Much thinking on AI ethics is shallow, [Vervaeke](https://a.co/d/74PrAf2) is anything but.

 You'll probably need access to some data:
 1. https://www.kaggle.com/datasets